JakeSteam/blog-programming/_drafts/2022-08-29-using-mvp-to-develop-features.md

 ### Daily progress visible to all

-An immediate and selfish benefit is the motivational boost gained from seeing visible non-code progress day by day instead of merely knowledge that a certain class now performs as expected.
+An immediate and selfish benefit is the motivational boost gained from seeing visible progress day by day instead of merely knowledge that a certain class now performs as expected.
 Arguably more importantly however, this progress is also visible to anybody who is interested.
 Whether this is from automated CI/CD builds or manual demos, being able to visually show your progress to a non-technical audience at any time is a crucial ability for building trust and reliability.

 ### Easier to tidy code

-Whilst tidying as you go might product tidier separated sections of code, will they stay that way?
+Whilst finishing and tidying sections as you work on them might produce tidier separated sections of code, will they stay that way?
 During the connecting and fixing stages, the oh-so-clever architecture might suffer from a workaround or two, yet you'll be too deeply invested to refactor it completely.

 If you accept that all areas will be tidied during dedicated time at the end, you can instead focus on the actual functionality.
 This does of course require keeping track of the areas that need tidying, and isn't a license to skip this essential work!
+The overall architecture also needs planning out in advance regardless of approach.

 Tidying once a feature is completed also lets you tidy according to what is best for the entire system, not just each section in isolation.
 For example, a class you initially thought should be generic can perhaps actually be a concrete implementation, letting you get rid of some earlier messy generic-handling code.